YoffeG/PyDynamicaLC/README.md

 This routine is one out of two possibilities to simulate planetary dynamics (the other being TTVFaster).
 TTVFast is a simplectic n-body integrator, whereas TTVFaster is a semi-analytic model accurate to first order in eccentricity which approximates TTVs using a series expansion.

-We modified TTVFast to extract therefrom the instantaneous osculating Keplerian parameters at each time of mid-transit, with which each individual transit shape and timing is determined in the "osculating" mode.
+We modified TTVFast to output the instantaneous osculating Keplerian parameters at each time of mid-transit, with which each individual transit shape and timing is determined in the "osculating" mode.

 The C version of the code is in the directory c_version, the Fortran version is in fortran_version.
 Both versions have specific README files.